 3.6 Discussion

-3.6.1 Gill Morphology and Environmental Stress
+3.6.1 Gill Morphology and Environmental StressAdd few more good and recent literature to make the discussion strong

 The gills are highly vascularized and serve essential functions, including respiration, osmoregulation, and excretion.
 They are also the primary source of interaction with waterborne pollutants, making them highly susceptible to environmental stressors.
 This study demonstrated that Profenofos exposure leads to significant morphological damage, particularly at higher concentrations, which is consistent with previous findings on pesticide toxicity in fish (Kumar et al., 2020).